sdsc/cluster-guide/quickstart/README.md

 ## Reinstalling Your Development Appliance

-You will need to reinstall your Development Appliance as a Compute Node.
+You may wish to reinstall your Development Appliance as a Compute Node.
 In order to do so you must first remove it as an installed appliance on your Front End.